SamanDaneshvar/pan18ap/README.md

 ## Getting started: a beginner's guide to PAN shared tasks
 ### I am looking to participate in a shared task at PAN.
 Where do I start?
+In a nutshell, begin with reproducing the experiments of the previous year's participants, and then try to improve the results by implementing new methods.

 Here, I will specifically explain the Author Profiling task at PAN 2018, but the following steps apply to pretty much any shared task.
 1. First, head to the [Shared Tasks @ PAN](https://pan.webis.de/tasks.html) webpage, browse the tasks and register for the tasks that you like.
 It's free!
 1. You will receive an email from the organizers explaining how to access the dataset, how to submit your code (on the [TIRA](https://www.tira.io) virtual machine), and so on.